MikeyBurkman/ts-example/README.md

 1. `npm install`
 2. `npm start`

 This will start the server on port 3000.
-Go to `localhost:3000` to verify it's working
+Go to `localhost:3000` to verify it's working.
+The server will automatically restart on any file changes.

 ### Re-building
 - If you're using Atom (or another editor) with the correct TypeScript plugin, new JS files should be compiled and added to the `dist` folder automatically.